semework/GNNs_drug_discovery_regression/README.md

 lipophilicity value) for each.
 One can use these embeddings further to do more analysis, such as to classify them based on a value, such as a lipophilicity range.

+Play with the model settings, data splitting, training setups etc. to get the best results from this code and any other data/model you implement based on the information provided.

 #### The data: Experimental results of octanol/water distribution coefficient (logD at pH 7.4).
 Lipophilicity is an important feature of drug molecules that affects both membrane permeability and solubility - thus a molecule's interactivity with other molecules.

+1. Import lipophilicity data for 4000 molecules (https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/Lipophilicity.csv, or use Python)
+2. from PyTorch Geometric’s dataset library (https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html)

 This Lipophilicity dataset is curated from ChEMBL database, provides experimental results of octanol/water distribution coefficient (logD at pH 7.4) of 4200 compounds.
 Read more: https://arxiv.org/pdf/1703.00564.pdf